“A List” Units

 DON’T: ever run a single prism.
 Why would you do that?

 Falcons were one of the biggest winners for eldar in the 9th edition points update.
 Although there is still some debate over how many belong in a competitive list, (the eldar experts over at Goonhammer plan to run several, while the Splintermind dudes think that up to 1 is probably right for competitive play,) it’s clear that Falcons are getting a lot of love from top players.
 This is because they are an inexpensive way to bring some armor with powerful heavy weapons to the table while picking up some transport capacity to boot.

 DO: Use a Falcon as first turn protection for a small squad of Dark Reapers if you are running one.

 Wave Serpents are transports that can also be outfitted with heavy weapons.
-These enormously durable and mobile tanks can deliverWraith units to their targets, give fragile Aspect Warriors longevity, and increase the threat-range of melee infantry on turn 1.
+These moderately durable and highly mobile tanks can give fragile Aspect Warriors longevity and increase the threat-range of melee infantry on turn 1.
 (A Waveserpent positioned at the forward most point of your deployment zone essentially increases the deployment range of embarked units by 3″.)

 A 2021 FAQ has given Serpent additional utility in competitive play by making it possible for Fire Dragons and Dark Reapers to “Fire and Fade” into a transport after shooting.
 For more about the options created by the change, read my blog post “Shall We Dance Mon-Keigh?”